PedroFerreira03/Transformer_scratch/README.md

 - Check attention patterns during generation
 - Validate tokenizer behavior with sample texts
 - Use gradient clipping if gradients explode

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make changes with proper testing
-4. Submit a pull request

 ## License